matthew-ia/cayo/README.md

 ```

 Cayo uses the [Svelte Client-side component API](https://svelte.dev/docs#run-time-client-side-component-api) to then hydrate these components at runtime.
 All registered Cayos will have their hydration code dynamically built in a file called `cayo-runtime.js` which will be placed at the root of every input (page) directory, in the output.
 The code in `cayo-runtime.js` is what will actually mount the

+### Props

+A Cayo can receive props that will be used during hydration.
+However, all props must be serializable, as the props are stringified during build time and parsed during runtime.

+Props that will work without issue:
+- Strings
+- Arrays
+- Objects (e.g., `{ key: 'value' }`, but again, no non-serializable values within)

+Common types that are non-serializable are:
+- functions
+- Sets
+- Maps

+If you need non-serializable props, like a function, consider defining them in an [entry](#entries), or refactoring the logic to be within the Cayo itself.

 ## Entries